Munfred/vilsongroh.org/README.md

 # The Vilson Groh Institute in Brazil

-### Technology, civics and leadership education for marginalized youth
+### Pode Crer: Technology, civics and leadership education for marginalized youth

 - Pode Crer is a new educational program being piloted by the Vilson Groh Institute in Florianópolis in Brazil, with complementary education focusing on on civics, technology, communication and expression, and socio-emotional skills
 - Pode Crer aims to create an inclusive knowledge economy through opportunity, breaking the cycle of urban misery and violence